-It is recommended the Commission update American Canyon's sphere to include all lands comprising Study Areas A, D, and F. It is also recommended the Commission add a rightof-way portion of State Highway 29 adjacent to Study Area A. The total size of the recommended additions to the sphere is 323 acres.
-These three additions support American Canyon's orderly growth and development in a manner consistent with the provisions of CKH and the adopted policies of the Commission.
-Adding Study Area A also supports an agreement between American Canyon and the County in which the two agencies agree the City's sphere should include the affected lands for purposes of facilitating their annexation.
+It is recommended the Commission update American Canyon's sphere to include all lands comprising Study Areas A, D, and F as well as the portion of Study Area E designated by the City as Town Center.
+It is also recommended the Commission add a right-of-way portion of State Highway 29 adjacent to Study Area A. The total size of the recommended additions to the sphere is 543 acres.
+These additions support American Canyon's orderly growth and development in a manner generally consistent with the provision of the CKH and the policies of the Commission.
+Special considerations are made with respect to supporting the addition of the Town Center portion of Study Area E based on unique local conditions and circumstances detailed on page 37 of this report.

-Study Areas B, C, and E are not recommended for inclusion into the sphere given their additions are inconsistent with Commission's legislative directives and local policies.
+Study Areas B, C, and the portion of E designated by American Canyon as Special Study are not recommended for inclusion into the sphere given their additions are inconsistent with Commission's legislative directives as well as local policies and practices.
 Study Areas B and C are not recommended for inclusion based on the Commission's basic policy to use spheres as explicit guides to urban development.
-This policy supports excluding the two study areas since American Canyon contemplates developing both sites into public parks; a use that by practice has not been considered urban by the Commission.
+This policy supports excluding the two study areas since American Canyon contemplates developing both sites into public parks; a use that by practice has not been considered urban by the Commission.35 The Special Study portion of Study Area E is not recommended because the affected lands are designated for agricultural use under the County General Plan.
+The American Canyon General Plan also does not specify whether urban or non-urban uses are planned for the affected lands.